cnguyen-uk/An-Introduction-to-VBA/README.md

 A *module* is a code container.
 The main types of modules are:
 * Standard Code Modules: also called Code Modules, or just Modules.
 This is where most VBA code should go unless there is good reason to use another module type.
-* Workbook and Sheet Modules: contain VBA code which control event procedures for workbooks and sheets.
+* Workbook and Sheet Modules: contain VBA code which control event subroutines for workbooks and sheets.
 * UserForm Modules: contain VBA code which controls UserForm objects.
 * Class Modules: contain VBA code used to create new VBA objects.

 The IDE project pane can be used to choose which module to write code into.
 The workbook and sheet modules are created automatically, but we can also insert the other module types.

 It is important to correctly choose which module type to use in order to avoid unexpected results and to maintain high levels of code hygiene.
 For example, using sheet modules can create unexpected results when the sheet itself is deleted, copied or moved.
 On the other hand, using standard code modules allows for the logical structuring of code as units, which can then be version controlled and managed easily in large project.
-Of course, not all code should blindly be put into standard code modules - event procedures put into a standard code module will fail to execute.
+Of course, not all code should blindly be put into standard code modules - event subroutines put into a standard code module will fail to execute.

 Throughout the rest of this guide, unless otherwise specified, we will assume that all VBA code is placed in a standard code module.
 Hence, all usage of the word "module" will refer to standard code modules.
 The other three module types are not the main focus of this guide, but workbook and sheet modules are used in the [Events](#events) section, UserForm modules are used in the [Forms and Controls](#forms-and-controls) section, while class modules are not used at all.